QuarkFr/PRPs-agentic-codex-CLI/README.md

 ## Support

-I spent a considerable amount of time creating these resources and prompts.
-If you find value in this project, please consider buying me a coffee to support my work.
+He spent a considerable amount of time creating these resources and prompts.
+If you find value in this project, please consider buying him a coffee to support his work.

-👉 **Buy me a coffee:** https://coff.ee/wirasm
+👉 **Buy him a coffee:** https://coff.ee/wirasm

 ---

 Remember: The goal is one-pass implementation success through comprehensive context.
-Happy coding with Claude Code!
+Happy coding with Codex!